Janney coupler: Types

 Circa 1913 the MCB Coupler Committee, in cooperation with five of the principal coupler manufactures, set out to devise a standard coupler for North American railroads, one that mated with existing MCB standard couplers, was up to the heaviest anticipated service, and of proven operational efficiency and long service life.
 The participating coupler companies agreed to each submit their best designs for rigorous testing under the MCB committee's supervision, to work together to eliminate weaknesses and combine the best features of each, and to freely share (among themselves) any patented features chosen or developed for the new standard.
-The result was the American Association of Railroads (AAR, successor to the MCB) Standard "D" Coupler of 1916.
-This was upgraded to the No. 10 Contour in 1918, which largely eliminated the MCB coupler's tendency to jackknife under buffing forces.
+The result was the American Association of Railroads (AAR, successor to the MCB) Standard "D" coupler of 1916.
+This was upgraded to the No. 10 contour in 1918, which largely eliminated the MCB coupler's tendency to jackknife under buffing forces.
 A stronger version, the AAR type E was adopted in 1931, the principal change being an increase in knuckle depth from 9 to 11 in.

 Both the D and E were essentially freight car couplers, and necessarily provided a degree of slack in their coupling, which is undesirable in passenger service.
-The type H Tightlock passenger coupler was developed in the 1930s, made an alternative passenger standard in 1937, and the standard for new North American passenger cars in 1947.
+The type H tightlock passenger coupler was developed in the 1930s, made an alternative passenger standard in 1937, and the standard for new North American passenger cars in 1947.
 This design incorporates a pin and socket that flank what is essentially a type E coupler head.
 While it can still couple with the freight couplers, two Tightlock couplers, when coupled, form a nearly rigid drawbar between their car's draft gear, eliminating the impact associated with slack action.

 The surge in North American freight car capacities in the latter 1900s, particularly that of tank cars, emphasized the need to prevent cars uncoupling in the event of a derailment.
-Several variations of the standard Knuckle coupler have incorporated shelves above and/or below the coupler head, to prevent vertical separation.
-The development of unit trains for moving coal or ore has led to the substitution of rotary dumped gondolas for traditional hopper cars.
+Several variations of the standard knuckle coupler incorporate shelves above or below the coupler head, to prevent vertical separation.
+The development of unit trains for moving coal or ore led to the substitution of rotary dumped gondolas for traditional hopper cars.
 These incorporate a rotating coupler and draft gear in one end, to allow the cars to be dumped without uncoupling them.